nhanb/imnhan.com/README.md

 Hacktoberfest is [dumb and all](https://blog.domenic.me/hacktoberfest/) but I wouldn't turn down a free techbro tee.

+Seriously guys if you want a nerdy tee just do it on your own repo.
+Waste your own time not other people's.

 # My blog

 This is the source code for https://hi.imnhan.com using